crawlbase/proxycrawl-frontend-interview-test/README.md

 ## Instructions

 1. Clone/fork this repository.
-1. The project requires Node.
-Once Node is installed, install the dependencies with `npm i` and run the project with `npm run dev`
+1. The project requires Node and gulp.
+Once Node and gulp is installed, install gulp `npm install --global gulp-cli` and then install the dependencies with `npm i` and run the project with `npm run dev` (**note:** the script is made for Linux/Mac computers, Windows users might need to tweak the start script).
+1. You can access the app in http://localhost:3000
 1. Read [Project to Build](#project-to-build) section to see what you have to build in the test.
 1. Make frequent commits to the repository like you would normally do on your daily job.
 1. Once you are done, if you've forked this project, you can send us the link to the github project.
 If you haven't, you can send us the zip file of the project (make sure it includes the `.git` folder).